Skip to content

 • SuperRich (orange logo) — confusingly, a separate company.
 Rates are nearly identical to green SuperRich.
 Branches at Khao San Road, Asoke, and Ratchada

-• Vasu Exchange — Nana area (Sukhumvit Soi 7/1).
-Competitive rates.
-Long queues on weekends
+• Vasu Exchange — Nana area (Sukhumvit Soi 7/1), Bangkok.
+Check its live denomination-specific rate before visiting

 Exchange tips: